aws-samples/lza-account-creation-workflow/README.md

 ## Description

-This solution enables customers to deploy a new AWS Account using the Landing Zone Accelerator (LZA) solution through a self-service mechanism.
-It utilizes an AWS Step Function to orchestrate a series of AWS Lambda Functions to add the account information to a Git repository, trigger the LZA CodePipeline, validate the successful creation of all AWS Resources, and send a completion email to the requester.
+This solution enables customers to deploy a new AWS Account using the Landing Zone Accelerator (LZA) through a self-service mechanism.
+It utilizes an AWS Step Function to orchestrate a series of AWS Lambda Functions to add the account information to an Amazon S3 Bucket, trigger the LZA CodePipeline, validate the successful creation of all AWS Resources, and send a completion email to the requester.

-Optionally, there is a feature that integrates Microsoft Entra ID (Azure Active Directory) groups with permission sets during the account request process.
+Optionally, there is a feature that integrates Microsoft Entra ID (Azure Active Directory) groups with AWS IAM Identity Center (formerly known as AWS SSO) permission sets during the account request process.
 This feature can be enabled in the deploy-config.yaml file.

 ## Architecture